rec0de/obbd-gen/README.md

 # obdd-gen

-obdd-gen is a too to generate Ordered Binary Decision Diagrams or (O)BDDs from boolean logic formulas.
+obdd-gen is a tool to generate Ordered Binary Decision Diagrams or (O)BDDs from boolean logic formulas.
 Additionally, obdd-gen includes an experimental tool for LUT-mapping based on QRBDDs.

 ## Building